SaraGandy/website/content/_index.md

           date_start: '2020-03-08'
           date_end: '2023-03-01'
           description: |2-
-              As a Medical Entomologist, I am involved in  a range of ecological research projects focusing on better understanding tick-borne disease risk in the UK.
-Some of my responsibilities include:
+              As a Medical Entomologist, I was involved in  a range of ecological research projects focusing on better understanding tick-borne disease risk in the UK.
+Some of my responsibilities included:

               * Coordinating field work logistics, leading a team of 5 people
               * Coordinating with stakeholders and project partners